Snowstar38/claude-local-workbench/README.md

 # claude-local-workbench

-A local replacement for the retired Anthropic Workbench, with the one thing the new version lacks: **every Run is saved as a version you can go back to.**
+A local replacement for the retired Anthropic Workbench, with one thing the new version lacks: **every Run is saved as a version you can go back to.**

 Everything is one file — `workbench.html`.
 No install, no build step, no server,